Moses Malone: Personal life

-Malone and his wife, Alfreda Gill, had two sons, Moses Eugene Jr. and Michael Malone.
+Malone and his wife, Alfreda Gill, (married in 1982) had two sons, Moses Eugene Jr. and Michael Malone.
 Alfreda sued for divorce in September 1991, on the grounds of irreconcilable differences, cruelty, and adultery.
 She got a restraining order in June 1992, ordering Malone to refrain from contact with her during the course of the lawsuit.
 At that time, Malone denied allegations that he abused his wife or threatened to kill her.
 The divorce was granted in October 1992.

 In January 1993, Malone was arrested driving in Galveston, Texas, across Galveston Bay from his former wife's home, for having violated a peace bond Alfreda had obtained.
 Her affidavit for its issuance alleged that Malone had stalked her, illegally entered her home in League City, Texas, damaged her property and threatened to kill her.
 Malone posted bail and was released.

 Malone dated Leah Nash, whom he had met in 2006, though they did not marry nor live together.
 They had a son, Micah Francois Malone, who was six years old at the time of Malone's death.